bamlab/a-gentle-introduction-to-mobile-development/ci/ci_1.md

 ### Enjoy the builds

-CircleCI will try to infere most settings that you need.
-For projects using *Node.js* and *npm*, it will launch `npm install` and then `run test`.
+CircleCI will try to infer most of the settings that you need.
+For projects using *Node.js* and *npm*, it will launch `npm install` and then run `npm test`.

 Anytime you push a new commit/branch to your git repository, CircleCI will launch a new build.
-By default, you're notified by mail if something went wrong.
+By default, you will be notified by mail if something went wrong.

 ## Customize the settings with `circle.yml`

-Most of the time, the settings infered by CircleCI aren't adapted to your project.
+Most of the time, the settings inferred by CircleCI aren't adapted to your project.
 You may want to run a particular script before installing dependencies or install fixtures if you're testing a backend.

 These settings can be added and changed in a configuration file called `circle.yml`, stored at the root of your repository.